AndrealVox/box_o_vox/README.md

 # to-do
 A list of things to come and WIP

--Botanist Recipies( Almost done )
+    -Add A Vox lord campaign

-    - better gear from tailor and blacksmith
+    -Better gear from tailor and blacksmith

-    - Think about enchanter at future date
+    -Think about enchanter at future date

     -Add hemp classes for enchanted fibers

--Check ninja stability

     -Add more gear for specialized classes

--Add A Vox lord campaign